Searching and Finding

 Searching means looking through a set of cards, typically to select one or more cards from that group for a purpose.
 Finding a card is selecting a card or cards from that set.

-Effects that specify to search for or find a card with certain characteristics (cost, name, element, etc.) in a private zone, the player has the option to not choose a card, even if there is a legal choice.
+If an effect instructs a player to search for or find a card with certain characteristics (cost, name, element, etc.) in a private zone, the player has the option to not select a card, even if there is a legal choice.
 This can be considered an optional "failure to find."
-If there is a legal choice among revealed cards or legal choices among public cards, players do not have the option to decline choosing the legal card, i.e., they cannot opt for a failure to find.

-Any time an effect would specify that a player would search for or activate a card from a zone or that a player would materialize a card from the material deck, that effect resolves and proceeds if no card is a legal choice or no card is found.
+Any time an effect would specify that a player would search for or activate a card from a zone, or that a player would materialize a card from the material deck, that effect resolves and proceeds if no card is a legal choice or no card is found.
 There will not be a change in game state.

 Last updated